 The Officer nominated to receive the tenders must ensure that all Tenders are opened at the same time as soon as practicable after the period for their submission has ended.
-They must ensure that the Tender Record Form is completed and the bids recorded on the Tender Receipt Record Log.
+They must ensure that the bids received are recorded on the Tender Record Form.

-Clarifications and Negotiations:
+Clarifications and Negotiations